gitter-badger/kubernetes-workshop/README.md

 kubectl edit configmap nginx-index
 ```

-Takes about 40 seconds for the new configuration values to propagate to all the pods
+Takes about 40 seconds for the new configuration values to propagate to all the pods (probably there's some caching for the index.html as well..)

-Note: You would not deploy new application versions this way, just configuration changes
+Note: You would not deploy new application versions this way, this just demonstrate configuration changes are propagated without restarting / recreating pods.

 ### Rolling Update